Love-birds Malaika Arora & Arjun Kapoor Purchase A New Property In Mumbai, Will They Move In?

 -

-Alleged love-birds Malaika Arora and Arjun Kapoor were spotted hanging out together several times recently and the duo also spent time chilling at each others homes as well.
-Though the couple have not made their relationship official yet, it's pretty obvious that people can read between the lines as to what's brewing between them two.
+Alleged lovebirds Malaika Arora and Arjun Kapoor were spotted hanging out together several times recently and the duo also spent time chilling at each other's homes as well.
+Though the couple have not made their relationship official yet, it's pretty obvious that people can read between the lines as to what's brewing between the two.
 It is rumoured that they've decided to tie the knot in 2019 and recent reports state that Malaika Arora and Arjun Kapoor have purchased a plush property in Mumbai.

 Malaika Arora & Arjun Kapoor Purchase A Flat Together

 "Arjun and Malaika have together purchased a flat in a plush society near Lokhandwala Complex.
-It is their joint investment together," a source was quoted a ssaying to Pinkvilla.
+It is their joint investment together," a source was quoted as saying to Pinkvilla.

 Will Malaika Arora & Arjun Kapoor Move In Together?